Georgia Hits Another Bleak Coronavirus Milestone

 ATLANTA, Ga.
-(CW69 News at 10/CNN) – Georgia set another record for new coronavirus cases days before the July Fourth weekend.
+(CW69 News at 10/CNN) – Georgia set another record for new coronavirus cases days before the July 4th weekend.

 Georgia added nearly 3,000 new cases on July 1 – beating the old record by over 700 new cases.